 During the day, you can visit the museum, which covers the first floor of the building.
 Seasonal performances like “Cry Innocent” take place here throughout the year.
 In addition, various Salem tour groups visit this historic site.
-The beautiful building was designed by architect Charles Bulfinch, also known for designing Faneuil Hall and the Massachusetts State House, both in downtown Boston.
+Architect Charles Bulfinch designed the beautiful building.
+The prominent architect also designed Faneuil Hall and the Massachusetts State House, both in downtown Boston.

-You may also remember this house from the 1993 Halloween favorite “Hocus Pocus.”
-It was used to film the adult’s Halloween dance party!
+You may also remember this house from the 1993 Halloween favorite “Hocus Pocus” as the scene of the adult’s Halloween dance party!
 Any “Hocus Pocus” fans out there (and what 80’s-90’s child isn’t?!) must check out Max & Dani’s house, Allison’s House, and The Sanderson Sister’s cottage (Pioneer Village).
-Although these are not haunted, they sure are fun to check out around Halloween!
+Although not reported haunted, they houses sure are fun to check out around Halloween!
 Note: Max and Dani’s house is a private residence.
 Please view or take photos from your car only!

 The Witch House

 Also known as the John Corwin house, The Witch House in Salem frequently makes the list of haunted Massachusetts attractions.
-With Salem home to the infamous Witch Trials of 1692, it is no surprise that The Witch House is said to be haunted by the spirits of those executed.
+With Salem location to the infamous Witch Trials of 1692, not surprisingly, spirits of those executed haunt The Witch House.
 Interestingly, the house was featured on a recent episode of the paranormal favorite “Ghost Adventures.”

 This creepy looking black house was once the home of Judge Jonathan Corwin.
 It is the only remaining structure in Salem with ties to the Witchcraft Trials.
-Perhaps this is why it is haunted?
+Perhaps the reasoning behind its’ hauntings?

-Both self guided and guided tours are offered during the spring, summer, and fall months.
+Both self guided and guided tours take place during the spring, summer, and fall months.

 The Bridgewater Triangle

-The Bridgewater Triangle is thought to be one of the most haunted places in the world.
-The Triangle refers to a 200 square mile radius area in Southeastern Massachusetts that is known for numerous paranormal and strange sightings over the years.
+The Bridgewater Triangle is long rumored to be one of the most haunted places in the world.
+The Triangle refers to a 200 square mile radius area in Southeastern Massachusetts known for numerous paranormal and strange sightings over the years.
 It is reportedly one of the most concentrated areas of strange occurrences in the world, right up there with the Bermuda Triangle.

-Ghost sightings, Bigfoot sightings, Thunderbird sightings, UFO sightings, mutilated animals and humans, you name it…everything has been seen in this area.
-A special documentary highlighting the strange area was just released in 2014 and it is really interesting – I highly recommend checking it out, especially if you live in the area!
+Ghost sightings, Bigfoot sightings, Thunderbird sightings, UFO sightings, mutilated animals and humans, you name it…everything has been reported in this area.
+A special documentary highlighting the strange area released in 2014 and it is really interesting – I highly recommend checking it out, especially if you live in the area!
 The film explores all the strange occurrences in detail.

 Dighton Rock, a 40 ton boulder originally found near the Taunton River, is most known today for its’ strange petroglyphs.
 The origin of these strange carvings is still a mystery today.
 You can view the rock at the Dighton Rock Museum.
 Here you will be able to look over many different theories as to who made the carvings and for what purpose.